SmartBear/soapui/soapui-maven-plugin/README.md

 See our [website](http://www.soapui.org/Test-Automation/maven-2x.html) for for documentation.

 ##TODO
+* Add info from website
-Add info from website and the readme.txt
+* Add info from readme.txt